 1. Warm & Cozy

 And you don’t have to paint the whole wall to create a big impact.
-“Pops of color can be great ways to add interest to a room in a subtle way,” says Benjamin Moore color and design expert Andrea Magno.
+“Pops of color can be great ways to add interest to a room in a subtle way,” says Benjamin Moore’s Director of Color and Development, Andrea Magno.
 “The inside of a bookcase, behind glass cabinets, an accent piece of furniture, or even the inside of a closet or a door—the key is to bring in a pop of color in a location that makes sense with the space.”

 2. Winter Wonderland

 Another great way to add a festive touch to your home is by transforming a room into a winter wonderland.
 A fresh coat of white or off-white paint with silvery-gray or blue trim is an excellent starting point.
-You can also paint your fireplace in stunning white to help set off your colorful holiday decorations.
-And, don’t worry – a white fireplace works well all year-round.
+You can also paint your fireplace in stunning white to help set off your holiday decorations.
+Plus a big bonus is a white fireplace works well all year-round.

 3. Colorful Combinations

-Looking for a unique color combination for your holiday pallet?
+Looking for a unique holiday color combination?
 Here’s a great tip from HGTV.com: “Take a color cue from holiday gift bags.
 Incorporating several colors into a space is often a stumbling block for many do-it-yourselfers.
 By simply perusing the gift bag aisle, you’ll find exciting and unusual combinations that are often easily transferable to your space.”

 Do you have a painting project in mind?